-Advanced Algorithms vEB trees, orthogonal range search Teaching Block 2 COMS31900 Spring 2019
+Advanced Algorithms Trees and search Teaching Block 1 Problem sheet 2

-Problem sheet 2

 Please feel free to discuss these problems on the unit discussion board or directly with your colleagues.
 If you would like to have your answers marked, please either hand them in in person at a lecture or problems class.
 Submitted work will be marked as quickly as possible, ideally within one week of being handed in.